postfixadmin/postfixadmin/AUTOCONFIG/INSTALL.md

 You need to activate the `uuid-ossp` PostgreSQL extension to use the UUID_V4.
 You can do that, as an admin logged on PostgreSQL, with `CREATE EXTENSION IF NOT EXISTS "uuid-ossp";`

-If you cannot or do not want to do that, edit the sql script for PostgreSQL and comment line 9 and uncomment line 11, comment line 72 and uncoment line 74, comment line 84 and uncomment line 86, comment line 107 and uncomment line 109
+If you cannot or do not want to do that, edit the SQL script for PostgreSQL and comment line 9 and uncomment line 11, comment line 72 and uncoment line 74, comment line 84 and uncomment line 86, comment line 107 and uncomment line 109

 #### Perl